 - Depth Rating: 3,900m / 12,800ft

-This is the new Deepsea movement: still 44mm and 3,900m, but upgraded to Cal.
-3235 and offered with the famous D-blue gradient dial.
-If the D-blue look is the reason you’re here, this reference is usually the sweet spot.
+The Deepsea’s first movement upgrade: still 44mm and 3,900m, but switched to Cal.
+3235 and offered in both black and D-blue dial variants.
+If the D-blue look is the reason you’re here, this reference is usually the sweet spot for value.

-- Case: 44mm, approx. 18mm thick territory, built around the Ringlock system
+- Case: 44mm, around 17.5mm thick, built around the Ringlock system

-- Bezel: ceramic insert, classic Deepsea tank proportions
+- Bezel: Cerachrom insert, classic Deepsea tank proportions

 - Bracelet: Oyster with Glidelock and dive extension setup